gkell87/cousera_ibm_software_dev/developing_front_end_apps_with_react/README.md

 "React ES6" signifies building React applications using the modern JavaScript syntax and features provided by ECMAScript 2015, resulting in cleaner, more efficient, and more maintainable code.

 ## JSX
+JSX, or JavaScript XML, is a syntax extension for JavaScript that allows you to write HTML-like code directly within JavaScript files, primarily for building user interfaces in libraries like React.
+It acts as "syntactic sugar," meaning it simplifies complex JavaScript code into a more readable, intuitive, and visual format that is then compiled down into regular JavaScript objects.
+Key features include embedding JavaScript expressions using curly braces {}, using camelCase for attributes (like className instead of class), and proper closure of tags.

+How it works
+  - Syntax Extension: JSX looks like HTML, but it's not actual HTML.
+It's a special syntax that goes into your JavaScript files.
+  - Compilation: A tool, such as a JavaScript compiler like Babel, converts the JSX syntax into standard JavaScript function calls.
+For example, <h1 className="greeting">Hello</h1> becomes React.createElement('h1', {className: 'greeting'}, 'Hello').
+  - React Elements: These compiled JavaScript functions create React "elements," which are plain JavaScript objects that describe the structure and content of your UI.

+Key Features and Differences from HTML
+  - HTML-like Structure: You write UI elements using familiar tags, making it easy to visualize the UI within your code.
+  - JavaScript Expressions: You can embed any valid JavaScript expression directly inside JSX by wrapping it in curly braces {}.
+  - camelCase Attributes: In JSX, certain HTML attributes are written in camelCase because some names are reserved words in JavaScript (e.g., class becomes className, for becomes htmlFor).
+  - Proper Tag Closure: Unlike HTML, JSX requires all elements to be properly closed, including self-closing tags (e.g., <input />).
+  - Clearer Error Messages: JSX provides more useful error messages, helping you fix issues like forgetting to close a tag.

+Why use JSX?
+  - Improved Readability: It makes it easier to see and work with the rendering logic and markup of your UI in one place.
+  - Full Power of JavaScript: JSX combines the intuitive structure of markup with the full power of JavaScript.
+  - Reusability: It allows for the creation of reusable UI components, which are like independent building blocks for your application.